isomerpages/nlb-biblioasia/_jul-to-sep-2022/Negotiating Boundaries: Japanese and Chinese Photo Studios in Pre war Singapore.md

 Lim started taking in Hainanese apprentices, introduced by his relatives and friends.
 His nephew Lim Tow Tuan (b.
 1916 in Hainan) arrived in Singapore in 1941 to work as an unpaid apprentice.[^33] According to Lim Ming Joon, his former employees and apprentices subsequently went on to open eight photo studios in Singapore, Johor Bahru, Brunei and North Borneo.[^34]

+In the early days, the overwhelming majority of Daguerre’s customers were Hainanese[^35], although there were also some Malay, Indian and British patrons.

 #### **NOTES**